grip-on-software/data-gathering/README.md

   token for GitLab instances in order to obtain auxiliary data from GitLab or interface with its authorization scheme.
-- `tfs` (`$SOURCE_TFS`): Set to a non-falsy value to indicate that the source is a Team Foundation Server and thus has auxliary data aside from the Git repository.
+- `tfs` (`$SOURCE_TFS`): Set to a non-falsy value to indicate that the source is a Team Foundation Server and thus has auxiliary data aside from the Git repository.
 If this is true, then any collections found based on the initial source that we have are collected, otherwise the value must be a collection name starting with `tfs/`.
 Any projects within or beneath the collection may